fioprotocol/fiosdk_typescript/fiofoundation-io-fiosdk/README.md

 # FIO Foundation TypeScript SDK
 The FIO Foundation TypeScript SDK provides a JavaScript SDK, to the FIO Foundation Protocol API.
-It allows wallets to generate fio private/public keys, register fio addresses and domains, and request funds (requests), view pending requests and sent requests.
+Allowing wallets to generate FIO private/public keys, register fio addresses and domains, and request funds (requests), view pending requests and sent requests.

-#Technology
+# Technology
 The FIO Foundation TypeScript SDK is built using tsc, to generate the JavaScript files.

-#Version
+# Version 0.5
-Version 0.5 - Targets the FIO Protocol API Version 0.5.
+Targets the FIO Protocol API Version 0.5.

-#Building The FIO TypeScript SDK
+# Building The FIO TypeScript SDK

-#Build Dependencies
+## Build Dependencies
 The FIO TypeScript SDK has a dependency on the FIOJS SDK.
 This must be built first.

 	The package.json references it here:
 	i.e.
 		../../fiojs

-Make sure the FIOJS project is located in the following directory structure:
+	Make sure the FIOJS project is located in the following directory structure: i.e.
-	i.e.
 		/fiojs  - FIO JS SDK files
 		/fiosdk_typescript - FIO TypeScript SDK Files

-Build FIOJS SDK
+### Building FIOJS and FIO TypeScript SDKs
+	Navigate to the "iofoundation-io-sdk" folder, in terminal and run the build sdks script: i.e.
+		cd fiosdk_typescript
+		cd fiofoundation-io-sdk
+		./build_sdks.sh

+#### Building FIOJS SDK, manually?
 	Navigate to the "fiojs" folder in terminal, and run yarn to install it's dependencies, then tsc to compile i.e.
 		cd /fiojs